African Mathematical School

 At the end of the course, students will be able to pose relevant biological problems in the context of conservation, ecology, and epidemiology using mathematics.

-Optimal controls theory
+Optimal controls theory (available at soon)

 Prof. Mountaga Lam, Department of Mathematics and Computer Science, Cheikh Anta Diop, Dakar Senegal.